Have you noticed blonde espresso popping up on more menus lately and wondered how it's different from the regular kind? You're not alone.

 What is a blonde espresso?

-A blonde espresso is a lightly colored type of coffee with a milder taste than the regular variety.
+A blonde espresso is a lightly colored coffee with a milder taste than the regular kind you're used to.

-The term “blonde espresso” was first coined by Starbucks.
-It first gained popularity in 2013 with the introduction of the brand’s new blonde espresso drink.
+The term "blonde espresso" was first coined by Starbucks.
+It gained popularity in 2013, when the brand introduced its new blonde espresso drink.

-Blonde espresso was initially called Cinnamon Roast, but this name confused people, as “cinnamon” was intended to refer to the color, not the taste.
+It was initially called Cinnamon Roast, but that name confused people, since "cinnamon" was meant to describe the color, not the taste.

-Other popular names for blonde espresso include New England Roast, Half City, and Light City.
+You might also see blonde espresso called New England Roast, Half City, or Light City.

-You can buy blonde espresso beans at most supermarkets and make the beverage yourself, or opt for a pre-made version at your local coffee shop.
+You can pick up blonde espresso beans at most supermarkets and make the drink yourself, or grab a pre-made version at your local coffee shop.

-Many of the most popular coffee shop chains now serve drinks containing blonde espresso, but more independent cafés often don't include it on their menus.
+Plenty of the bigger coffee shop chains now serve drinks with blonde espresso, though smaller independent cafés often don't keep it on their menus.

 Tip: If you want to learn more about the blonde espresso, you can check out this article!